What’s this all about?

 Use it at your own risk!

 TorBox is ideal for providing additional protection for the entire data stream up to the Tor network and for overcoming censorship.
 However, anonymity is hard to get – solely using Tor doesn’t guarantee it.
-Malware, Cookies, Java, Flash, Javascript, and more will most certainly compromise your anonymity.
+Traffic correlation analysis, malware, cookies, Java, Flash, Javascript, and more will most certainly compromise your anonymity.
 Even the people from the Tor Project themselves state that “Tor can’t solve all anonymity problems.
 It focuses only on protecting the transport of data.”
 Therefore, it is strongly advised not to use TorBox alone, should your well-being depend on your anonymity.
 In such a situation, it may be better to use Tails.
 Please, read in the FAQ more about tracking and fingerprinting in web browsers.

 Where to go from here?